Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Discussion and Conclusion

-The limitations of our method can be summarized in three aspects: First, similar to many visual generation models, our model may struggle to generate highly stable results for hand movements, sometimes leading to distortions and motion blur.
-Second, since images provide information from only one perspective, generating unseen parts during character movement is an ill-posed problem which encounters potential instability.
+\textbf{Limitations. } Our model may struggle to generate stable results for hand movements, sometimes leading to distortions and motion blur.
+Besides, since images provide information from only one perspective, generating unseen parts during character movement is an ill-posed problem which encounters potential instability.
 Third, due to the utilization of DDPM, our model exhibits a lower operational efficiency compared to non-diffusion-model-based methods.